cloudflare/cloudflare-docs-engine/src/content/examples/http2-server-push.md

 ---
 order: 1000
 type: example
-summary: Push static assests to a client's browser without waiting for HTML to render.
+summary: Push static assets to a client's browser without waiting for HTML to render.
 tags:
   - Originless
   - JAMstack